hseritt/simple-rest-api-server/README.md

 # Simple Rest API Server

-This is a very simple Rest API server written using Djago and the Django Rest Framework.
+This is a very simple Rest API server written using Django and the Django Rest Framework.

 It has a very simple app already included called "events".
 It can be used with other frontend JS frameworks like Angular or React.